dynport/urknall/content/docs/library.md

 ### Manual Task Generation

-Urknall provides the `NewTask` function that will generate a blank task that commands can be added manually.
+Urknall provides the `NewTask` function that will generate a blank task that commands can be added to manually.

 TODO: missing example that properly explains the need for this. cache breaking for bundle install?